Sarginsons is a lead partner in multiple research centres.

 LiME – The Future Liquid Metal Engineering Hub

-LiME is the steering committee, on which Sarginsons is a lead partner.
-It was established to deal with critical issues facing the metal casting industry and we are finding solutions to pressing issues such as rising energy and material costs, shortages of skilled labour, challenges from emerging economies and the implications of evolving environmental regulations.
-LiME aligns UK academic research into casting with commercial objectives and, as part of our status as lead partners, we are actively engaged with Oxford University, Brunel University, Leeds University, Manchester University and Imperial College.
+Sarginsons is a lead partner and Board member at LiME, the UK steering committee aligning UK academic research into casting with commercial objectives.
+As part of our status as lead partners, we are actively engaged with Oxford University, Brunel University, Leeds University, Manchester University and Imperial College.

 AMCC – The Advanced Metal Casting Centre

 Sarginsons is a lead partner at the AMCC.
 Our core aim is to commercialise fundamental research into metal casting with a particular focus on developing lightweighting techniques, recyclable alloys and metal purification technology.
 This involves changing focus from metal crystallisation to nucleation and looking to control the interface between liquid metal and impurities.The AMCC also aims to develop new casting technologies to make cars lighter, more fuel efficient and more easily recyclable.
 Mark White, Chief Technical Specialist, Advanced Body, at Jaguar Land Rover said that the AMCC “will develop and test breakthrough advanced lightweight technologies and develop the skills across the automotive industry, academia and the supply chain”.

 The AMPC is a BCAST research facility where Sarginsons is a lead partner, principally conducting research into new machining, joining technologies, bending processes and cutting-edge metrology.
 The facility also incorporates a Forming Laboratory as well as conventional CNC machining and electrical discharge machining equipment.
 One of the core aims of the AMPC is to transfer research of novel structures and ideas into commercial practice.